perpetual-s/Gemi/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+I welcome contributions!
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Setup